Saturday 7 April 6.30 pm – at The Upper Vestry Hall, Saint George’s Bloomsbury, Bloomsbury Way, London WC1A 2SA

-AND in APRIL! at The Upper Vestry Hall, Saint George’s Bloomsbury, Bloomsbury Way, London WC1A 2SA on Saturday 7th April at 6.30 pm – readings at 7 pm.
-The hall is just round the back of this magnificent church.
+Readings at 7 pm.
+The hall is just round the back of this magnificent Hawksmoor church.

 We have taken over this larger venue to celebrate Grey Suit Editions – and our series of Chap-books.
 Many of our poets from the United States and from Canada have come over to join us.
-So we have seven readers, So we have seven readers, including Kerry-Lee Powell, from Canada, Alan Jenkins, Donald Gardner and Fawzi Karim.
-There will be plenty of refreshment, and it is a FREE EVENT since it is the launch of chap-books by Rosanne Wasserman and Donald Gardner.
+We have seven readers and there will be plenty of refreshment, and it is a FREE EVENT since it is the launch of chap-books by Rosanne Wasserman and Donald Gardner.
 Rosanne’s husband Eugene Richie will also read with us.

 Rosanne Wasserman’s poetry embodies the New York School’s fascination with language, form, humor, and irreverence.
 Born in Louisville, Kentucky, in 1952, her books—The Lacemakers, No Archive on Earth, and Other Selves—include variants on Moore’s stanzas; Pound’s imitation ancient Greek, Chinese, and Provencal forms; centos, sestinas, pantoums, and Oulipo games.
 Her new chapbook from Grey Suit Editions, Sonnets from Elizabeth’s, is a 42-poem sequence riffing on Elizabeth Barrett Browning’s Sonnets from the Portuguese.
 Her poems, essays, and other work appear in many journals and anthologies, including Best American Poetry, both in print and online.
 She and Eugene Richie founded the Groundwater Press in 1974, giving many third- and fourth-generation New York School poets their first publications.
 She has received a poetry fellowship from the New York Foundation for the Arts; attended workshops in Manhattan and Brooklyn led by John Yau, Bianca Stone, Emily Skillings, and Simone Kearney; and interviewed Pierre Martory and James Schuyler for the American Poetry Review.
 With Eugene Richie, she has written two collaborations—Place du Caruousel and Psyche and Amor—as well as edited the two-volume Collected French Translations of John Ashbery.
 For twenty-five years, she has taught English and cinema to merchant sailors at the United States Merchant Marine Academy, Kings Point, Long Island.